fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-The _Range_ strategy throttles the token rate based on the range of the signal.
+The Range strategy throttles the token rate based on the range of the signal.

-The AIAD strategy throttles the token rate based on an additive increase and adaptive decrease fashion.
-AIADThrottlingStrategy aiad_throttling_strategy = 8;

 </dd>
 </dl>